Peace on a national and international level, for the last 70 years has been a fairly present phenomenon. What about the next 70?

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Peace is a National & International Government Concern
+Please use the Social Network links just below to share this information from The Explanation, Peace is a National & International Government Concern